About the Częstochowa-Radomsko Area Research Group

 CRARG finds and translates archival records from the late 1700s to the 1940s for Jews who lived in Częstochowa, Gowarczów, Janów, Kamieńsk, Kłobuck, Kłomnice, Koniecpol, Końskie, Krzepice, Lelów, Mstów, Nowa Brzeźnica, Opoczno, Pilica, Piotrków Trybunalski, Pławno, Praszka, Przedbórz, Przyrów, Radomsko, Radoszyce, Rozprza, Szczekociny, Wodzisław, Żarki, and many smaller towns nearby, with more than 1.3 million records so far.

 Please contact CRARG President Daniel Kazez (email@example.com) with any questions about CRARG.

 Daniel Kazez, CRARG President and founder, is professor of music at Wittenberg University, in Springfield, Ohio.
 His Englander family lived first in Mstów and Janów (and several small towns nearby), and later in Przyrów, Częstochowa, and Żarki.
-His Kifer and Talman families lived in Pławno and Radomsko.
+His Kifer and Talman families lived first in Pławno and later in Radomsko.
 And his Jurkiewicz and Lewkowicz families lived in Przedbórz and Góry Mokre.
 His family trees stretch back to the 1700s.
 His families lived in nearly every CRARG town.

 Learn about your family…

 Thinking of joining CRARG?
-Feel free to write to me (firstname.lastname@example.org) to ask if we have records for your family!
-Daniel Kazez, CRARG President (a volunteer position; all CRARG funding is used for typing archival documents)
+Feel free to write to me (firstname.lastname@example.org) to ask if we have records for your family! —Daniel Kazez, CRARG President (a volunteer/unpaid position)